valkey-io/valkey-doc/topics/search-query.md

 ### Term Search

 The term search operator matches a single word.
-If the word matches a stop word it is removed.
+If the word is a stop word, the term search operator is removed from the query expression.
 Term searches are subject to stemming unless the `VERBATIM` option is specified.

 Examples include: